-- Drainage consists of rollover kerbs. - Footpaths not always present on both sides of the street. - Street trees feature many native species, are large in scale and irregularly planted. - Undulating to sloping topography.
+- Drainage consists of rollover kerbs. - Footpaths not always present on both sides of the street. - Street trees feature many native species, are large in scale and irregularly planted. - · Undulating to sloping topography.

-New development is sited to take advantage of the views afforded by the undulating landscape and positively responds to the predominantly low scale, one to two storey dwellings, using consistent natural materials, a muted colour palette of earthen and bush tones and simple building forms.
+New development is sited to take advantage of the views afforded by the undulating landscape and positively responds to the predominantly low scale, one to two storey dwellings, using consistent materials and simple building forms.

-New development allows space for increased vegetation and planting of indigenous canopy trees within front setbacks, and amenity trees in side setbacks, enhancing the garden setting.
+New development allows space for increased vegetation and planting of native canopy trees within the front and side setbacks, enhancing the garden setting.